John Candy: 1979–1987: Hollywood breakthrough

-Rising fame
+In 1980, Candy hosted a short-lived NBC television program, Roadshow, described by The Washington Post as "improvisational journalism".

 Candy played the lovable, mild-mannered Army recruit Dewey Oxberger in Stripes (1981), directed by Canadian Ivan Reitman, which was one of the most successful films of the year.
 He provided voices for multiple characters in the animated film Heavy Metal (1981), most notably as the title character in the "Den" segment, which was well-received, including by the character's creator, Richard Corben, who singled out Candy's humorously lighthearted interpretation of the title character as excellent.

-From 1981 to 1983, Candy appeared in SCTV Network on television.
-He made a cameo appearance in Harold Ramis's National Lampoon's Vacation (1983), his first collaboration with John Hughes, who wrote the script.
+From 1981 to 1983, Candy returned to SCTV Network on television.
+Still based in Edmonton for Candy's first few episodes after returning, the show returned to Toronto in 1982.
+He made a cameo appearance in Harold Ramis' National Lampoon's Vacation (1983), his first collaboration with John Hughes, who wrote the script.
 Candy appeared on Saturday Night Live twice (hosting in 1983) while still appearing on SCTV.
 According to writer-comedian Bob Odenkirk, Candy was reputedly the "most-burned potential host" of SNL, in that he was asked to host many times, only for plans to be changed by the SNL staff at the last minute.
 Candy headlined in the Canadian film Going Berserk (1983).

+Candy once again left SCTV in 1983, prior to its final season, to concentrate on his film career.
 He was approached to play the character of accountant Louis Tully in Ghostbusters (1984), starring Aykroyd and directed by Reitman, but ultimately did not get the role because of his conflicting ideas of how to play the character; the part went instead to SCTV colleague Rick Moranis, whose ideas were better received.
 However, Candy did make a contribution to the franchise, as one of the many people chanting "Ghostbusters" in the video for Ray Parker Jr.'s hit single for the film.